This site uses technical (necessary) and analytics cookies.

 https://www.esteri.it/MAE/IT/servizi/italiani-all-estero/Minori/SottrazioneInternazionaleMinori.htm

-Please read the brochure “Bambini Contesi.
-Guida per i genitori“, carefully, which offers useful information regarding this painful phenomenon.
+Please also read the brochure “Bambini Contesi.
+Guida per i genitori“, carefully, which provides useful information regarding this painful phenomenon.

 First report the theft to the local police (remember that every EU country has the dedicated phone number 112 for this purpose).